 An app that was designed for 7 brands owned by Landmark Group.
 It was the 2nd iPad app I designed but I consider it first because of its scope and scale.
-I worked as Co-designer with a colleague, friend, and great designer Diego Faria.
+I worked as Co-designer with a great designer (and a friend) Diego Faria.
 We had our own territories to work on.
 The whole project took both of us 3 months to complete the design, we nearly touched each and every possible use case and designed 300+ screens for the app.

 All 7 brands had their own specific business requirements.
 The requirement was to follow the new iOS 11 visual style and design the experience in a way that covers the navigation structure of existing iOS apps.
 Also, to design one architecture that can work with the needs of 7 brands and also gives access to customers to shop across 7 brands and checkout from any of them.